Active Writing (Part 2): Active Language (Grammar, sentence structure, linguistics)

 Because once a writer can identify the difference between active and passive writing, one seldom returns to the excruciatingly mundane.

+While I doubt any author can (or should) write an entire novel strictly using SVO sentence structure, I do suggest keeping this grammatical sequence as a staple tool for active writing.
 And, no, simply because Hemingway frequently used passive voice, you may not.
 And, no, because David Foster Wallace did so in present tense—“I am this” and “I am that”—you may not.
 “It was…” is glaringly overused in modern fictive writing.
 More often than not, excessive passive voice is a sign of tired writing.
 Meaning your brain’s full.
 Put down your pencil.
 Take a walk.
 Take a nap.
 Clean the house.
 Because most “it” usage can transmogrify into far more descriptive prose.
 Occasionally,

 it fits such sentence structure may suffice your needs, but most often, it does not your words can be easily rearranged with far more passion and creativity.